 Fortunately, these guides make great starting points for beginning your investigation.
 We recommend using several price guides and not just one since each guide prices vehicles differently.
 Multiple guides help to give you a better idea of what the vehicle is worth.

-Using Auction Results to Determine a Vehicle's Value
+Using Auction Results to Determine the Value of a Collectible Car

-A couple of publications that are likely to share sales prices include:
+A couple of publications that are likely to share sales costs include:

-Believe it or not, EBay is now a mainstream sales forum for many classic and exotic cars.
+Believe it or not, eBay is now a mainstream forum for many classic and exotic cars.
 Restrict your search to "Completed Listings Only".
 You can also expand your search to include auctions where there were bids but the reserve was not met.
-The high price reached is what buyers were willing to pay.
+The high cost reached is what buyers were willing to pay.
 As such these are worth considering as data points in your overall evaluation.

 How to Use Private Sales Data

-When looking at ads with asking prices, it's best to look at the ads over a series of several months to see which cars have sold and which ones are still listed.
-If a car has been listed for several months and still hasn't sold, it may indicate that the asking price is too high, or too high for that vehicle's condition.
+It's best to look at the ads over a series of several months to see which cars have sold and which ones are still listed.
+If a car has been listed for several months and still hasn't sold, it may indicate that the asking price is too high, or too high for that car's condition.

 When a car does sell, feel free to contact the seller to ask for additional information.
-Ask them about the selling price, condition of the vehicle, and about any unique features that the vehicle may have had.
-Don't expect a response but if you can get one, and you trust what you are told, its more information you can use.
+Ask them about the set cost, condition of the car, and any unique features that it may have had.
+Don't expect a response, but if you can get one, and you trust what you are told, it's more information that you can use.

 Obtain Information from Other Collectors

 Other classic car collectors hold the key to valuable information that can make the selling or buying process a whole lot easier for you.
 When you speak to other car collectors who share the same car collecting interests, you can combine their knowledge with your own to help you come up with a ballpark estimate of the market value of your car.